kyleatmore/Brick-Break/README.md

-# Breakout Clone (name TBD)
+# Brick Break

 ### Background

-Breakout Clone (name TBD) is a JavaScript game inspired by Atari's Breakout video game.
+Brick Break is a JavaScript game inspired by Atari's Breakout video game.
 The goal of the game is to  bounce a ball on a paddle in order to break all of the bricks.

 ### Functionality & MVP